khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 Now, let's add some brackets.
 Type a left square bracket '['.
-Many editors will automatically insert a matching right bracket immedately after the cursor.
+Many editors will automatically insert a matching right bracket immediately after the cursor.
 You can type whatever should go between the brackets, then type a right bracket to move the cursor through it (alternatively, press the right arrow key).

 If you find this feature more annoying that helpful, you can usually disable it.
 In Sublime: go to `Preferences / Settings - User` and insert the following line between the brackets in the settings file, then save and close: